m4xc4v413r4/Pi-Zero-W-Smart-USB-Flash-Drive/README.md

 * Create AnyCubic WIFI.txt file based on the Raspberry PI's configuration

 ## Printer Support
 This project should work for most (if not all) 3D printers.
 However, it was created with the [ANYCUBIC Photon Mono X](https://www.anycubic.com/products/photon-mono-x-resin-printer) in mind.
-There is an optional service that can be enabled to dynamically create a WIFI.txt file in the ANYCUBIC format to help configure the printer to match the netowrk configured on the Raspberry Pi W.
+There is an optional service that can be enabled to dynamically create a WIFI.txt file in the ANYCUBIC format to help configure the printer to match the network configured on the Raspberry Pi W.

 ## Prerequisites